nepal earthquake 2015

 Major Earthquakes in Nepal Before 2015: Magnitude 6 and Above

 Nepal has experienced several devastating earthquakes over the years, causing significant destruction and loss of life.
 Some of the most notable earthquakes include the 1934 Nepal–India earthquake, which was one of the deadliest, killing over 10,000 people.
 The 1988 earthquake caused severe damage in Kathmandu and Bihar, leading to more than 1,000 deaths.
 In 2011, a 6.9 magnitude quake struck near the Nepal-India border, affecting Nepal, Sikkim, and parts of Tibet.
 Other significant earthquakes in Nepal’s history include those in 1980, 1966, and several more in recent years, each causing structural damage and casualties.
-Below is a summary of major earthquakes in Nepal:
+Below is a summary of significant earthquakes in Nepal:

 DateLocationMagnitudeImpact